dawiddiwad/verity-app/README.md

 #### 3.1.
 Job Management & Resume Upload

 This is the primary interaction area for managing jobs and initiating an analysis, guided by a clear step-by-step indicator.
+A single, unified overlay covers this entire component during processing (URL parsing, file reading, analysis) to provide a clean and non-disruptive loading experience.

 ##### 3.1.1.
 Job Selection and Creation

 -   **Job Dropdown**: A `<select>` menu lists all saved jobs and includes an option to **"[+] Create a New Job"**.
--   **Selection Mode**: When an existing job is selected, its title and description are loaded into read-only fields.
+-   **Selection Mode**: When an existing job is selected, its title is displayed in the dropdown, and its description is loaded into a read-only field, eliminating redundancy.
 A trash icon allows the user to delete the selected job and all its analyses after confirmation.
 -   **Creation Mode**: When creating a new job, the user has two options:
     1.  **Load from URL**: The user can paste a URL to a job posting.
 Clicking the "parse" button triggers the AI to fetch the page content, extract the job title and description, and auto-populate the form fields.
-A loading overlay provides clear feedback during this process.
     2.  **Manual Entry**: The user can manually type or paste the job title and description into the fields.
 -   **Saving**: A "Save Job" button becomes active once a title and description are present, saving the new job to the database.